 A catalog is custom for your organization and includes all of the package releases that are approved for use within your team.

 How does this help me as a developer?

 - There’s no guessing which open source packages you can use.
 Your catalog provides a clear “yes” or “no” to whether you’ll be able to include any given package release in your repository.

 - You don’t need to deal with issues yourself.
-Issues get sorted out on the catalog-level and get addressed by Tidelift or another catalog manager, before they ever get to you.
+Issues get sorted out on the catalog-level and get addressed by Tidelift or another catalog administrator, before they ever get to you.

 - You can see what others at your organization are already using, which may make it easier to decide what to use yourself.